 The loan agreement underlying the buyer credit is oriented on the details of your export transaction.
 The transaction must be designed according to the so-called OECD consensus.
 This means, for example, that the importer has to make an initial and / or interim payment of at least 15% of the order value.
 A maximum of 85% of the contract value can be financed as buyer credit.

-The interest and the costs of the Hermes Cover, as well as the handling fees ("Management Fee") and the provision interest ("Commitment Fee"), are to be borne by the borrower.
-This form of financing is very interesting for your buyers because the total costs are usually lower than locally, longer terms are possible and your buyers usually do not have to provide any real collateral.
+The interest and the costs of the Hermes Cover, as well as the processing fee ("Management Fee") and the commitment interest ("Commitment Fee") are borne by the borrower.
+Even so, this form of financing is very interesting for your buyers, because the total cost is usually less than locally, longer terms are possible and your buyers usually do not have to provide collaterals.

 As exporter, you are not the borrower.
 Thus, the legal relationship between you and the lending bank is limited to statements and obligations that are self-evident.
 You are responsible for ensuring that your business is properly completed and executed.

 Tip: Involve us at an early stage of negotiations of your deal and thus offer your buyers an attractive financing option at an early stage.